bclittleua/discobots/physical_status/README.md

 - - if flag = 1 then bot status is set to Online/Green

-This could easily be done with a light sensor, but wouldn't be as accurate (PIR still works a bit in low light).
+This could easily be done with a light sensor, but wouldn't be as accurate (PIR still works a bit better in low light).